opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 1. *src_addr* - This is the incoming packet IPv4 Source Address
 2. *dst_addr* - This is the incoming packet IPv4 Destination Address
 The type of match for both these fields is ternary.
 In general, the match_kind is expected to be one of the match_kinds as defined by the P4 core library.
-More information please refer to the [P4 16 Specification](https://p4.org/p4-spec/docs/P4-16-v1.0.0-spec.html#sec-match-kind-type) In addition, the above table describes just one possible action - *set_tc*.
+For more information please refer to the [P4 16 Specification](https://p4.org/p4-spec/docs/P4-16-v1.0.0-spec.html#sec-match-kind-type) In addition, the above table describes just one possible action - *set_tc*.
 An incoming packet that matches an entry in the above table can be programmed to execute this action.
 The action *set_tc* accepts only one parameter *tc* which is used